 Location: New York, London, Miami, Puerto Rico, Los Angeles, Nashville, Atlanta

-Vitals: With a 470,000-strong membership of composers, songwriters, lyricists, and music publishers, this non-profit is, according to its website, the only American PRO created and controlled by composers, writers, and music publishers—its Board of Directors is elected by its members.
+Mission Statement: The only American PRO created and controlled by composers, writers, and music publishers—its Board of Directors is elected by its members.
 “A music creator is like a small business,” reads ASCAP’s website, “and we exist to ensure that ASCAP members are paid promptly and fairly when their compositions are performed publicly.”

 Official site: SESAC.com